-11 Research, Modeling and Prediction Analyse probabilities of occurrence of extreme events from sub-seasonal to multi-annual ranges. l and 12 Research, Modeling and Prediction Develop systems for the early warning of severe weather events and climate extremes with different lead times, e.g., heat waves, dust storms.
-Regional and National
+11 Research, Modeling and Prediction Analyse probabilities of occurrence of extreme events from sub-seasonal to multi-annual ranges.
+Regional and National 12 Research, Develop systems for the early warning of severe Regional Modeling and weather events and climate extremes with different and Prediction lead times, e.g., heat waves, dust storms.
+National